 As part of the maintenance of the Bluffpoint Property, the Company may stake additional claims adjacent to its Bluffpoint Property, or allow some of the claims, with least geological potential not warranting further development, to expire.
-As of the date of this report, the Bluffpoint Property is represented by 26 mining claims, or approximately 4,608 hectares.
+During the nine-month period ended April 30, 2019, the Company staked an additional 96 units in the vicinity of Bluffpoint Project, which were added to the Bluffpoint Project.